deepinx/deep-face-alignment/README.md

 ## Evaluation

   To evaluate pre-trained models on IBUG, COFW, 300W and AFLW2000-3D testset, you can use 'python test_rec_nme.py' to obtain the Normalised Mean Error (NME) on the testset.
 We give some examples below.
-Our experiments were conducted on the GTX 1080Ti GPU.

   1. Evaluate model *Hourglass2(d=3)-CAB* with 2D landmarks on IBUG testset.